 Some state lawmakers opposed to the PPACA focused on a Supreme Court's solution, but a growing number also looked beyond the court’s decision.
 They have supported legislation to create interstate health compacts, aimed at giving a group of states primary responsibility for regulating health care goods and services within their boundaries (except military.)
 Most of the measures also include this provision: “Each Member State… may suspend by legislation the operation of all federal laws, rules, regulations, and orders regarding Health Care that are inconsistent with the laws” adopted by the member state as part of a compact.
 The creation of any interstate compact requires formal congressional approval - a separate step, not yet tested as applicable to health reform.

-As of June 30, 2013 a total of 26 states have considered interstate compact legislation and seven states have enacted and signed statutes.1 The latest laws are in:
+As of December 31, 2013 a total of 26 states have considered interstate compact legislation and eight states have enacted and signed statutes.1 The latest laws are in:

 South Carolina - S 836, passed Senate and House, signed by the governor as Act 221, 6/21/2012.
 Enacts state participation in the Interstate Healthcare Compact; providing that state compact members must take action to obtain congressional consent to the compact; providing that the legislature is vested with the responsibility to regulate healthcare delivered in their state; provides for healthcare funding; also establishes the S.C. interstate advisory Health Care Commission.

 Utah which enacted S 208, signed March 19, 2012.
 One day later, Indiana enacted H 1269, signed as Chapter 150.
 In 2011, four compacts were signed into law: Georgia H 461 on April 20; Oklahoma S 722 on May 18.
 Missouri's H 423 passed both chambers and became law without the governor's signature on July 14.
 An Interstate health compact bill passed the Texas legislature and was signed by the governor on July 19, 2011.